astreum/whitepaper/README.md

 - Check slot misses from the last block to the current time.
 - If no slot miss, the latest block hash is used as the seed in the weighted random address selector.
 - If slot misses, the linear-feedback shift register, shifted to the number of slot misses, of the lastest block hash is used as the seed in the weighted random address selector.

+Validators who miss a slot get half their stake returned.

 Transactions are ordered by their hash.